The Yummy Life

 butter in pan chips in pan

 Step 3.
-To the melted butter & chips, add the espresso/coffee granules and corn syrup (or honey).
+To the melted butter & chips, add the espresso/coffee granules and corn syrup (or agave syrup or honey).

 melted espresso and syrup